Lancaster Royal Grammar School: Recent history

+Overview

-Academic
+Academic attainment

 The school is regularly one of the strongest state schools both regionally and nationally.
 In 2022, students achieved top A and A* grades in 62.9% the A level exams that they sat.
 Over 75% of all results were graded A*, A or B.

 The 2007 Ofsted report stated that "this is an outstanding school that provides very good value for money.
 The overwhelming majority of parents value greatly the school and its impact on their children."